patrickdlandy/FormView/useful_debug_commands.md

 I am having trouble implementing the handleRadioSelection function.
 When I do it according to Collin's recommendation (nested function with setState) I run into context issues.
 When I do it with a separate function, I run into a maximum depth error with repeated calls to setState in a render function.

 Maybe I could use an alternate strategy for selection?

+UPDATE 12/5:

+Form data display is working and needs to be styled (maybe with a sortable table??)

+Now I need to develop basic functionality for the form share feature.

+It needs to be similar to the form show, but I am having issues with the controllers depending on a logged in user.

+I think there is a way to make a form share component that will only fetch individual forms.
+Checking controllers now...The forms controller has a show method that does not depend on a logged in user.

+A good scope to shoot for is to make a component container for a component with an unprotected route that will display the form title and description to anyone with the link.

+I will start by making a new component with the same nav bar as the login form and a mdtp with the fetchForms action.